 Medicaid Coverage Criteria for Testosterone Replacement

-Generally speaking, the following requirements must be met in order for a person to qualify for Medicaid coverage of testosterone replacement therapy:
+Generally speaking, the following requirements must be met for a person to qualify for Medicaid coverage of testosterone replacement therapy:

 - Diagnosis of low testosterone.
 This is usually diagnosed through blood tests.

 - Functional impairment.
-This means that the low testosterone levels are affecting your health or well-being in some way (for example, causing fatigue, sexual dysfunction or decreased muscle mass).
-Having a specific diagnosis of hypogonadism isn’t strictly necessary to get coverage under most state Medicaid programs; functional impairment alone can qualify you if it’s caused by low levels of testosterone.
+Low testosterone levels affect your health or well-being in some way (for example, causing fatigue, sexual dysfunction, or decreased muscle mass).
+Having a specific diagnosis of hypogonadism isn’t strictly necessary to get coverage under most state Medicaid programs; functional impairment alone can qualify you if low testosterone levels cause it.